railsbridge/board/README.md

 * Serve on the board for a 2 year term
 * Attend monthly board meetings
 * Serve on at least one RailsBridge team or committee (i.e. finance, communications, geographic expansion, operations)
-* Board members should expect to do 15-20 hours of RailsBridge work per month, depending on the board member’s responsibilities
+* Board members should expect to do 10-15 hours of RailsBridge work per month, depending on the board member’s responsibilities
 * Recruit new committee and board members
-* Attend two RailsBridge workshops per year
+* Attend two RailsBridge workshops per year to stay connected to the RailsBridge community

 ## Board Communications

 Any member of the RailsBridge community can get in touch with the board privately by emailing board@railsbridge.org or publicly by creating an issue on the Board GitHub repo: https://github.com/railsbridge/board.

-The board will also hold quarterly open online meetings to gather feedback and ideas from the larger RailsBridge community.

 ## Procedures